Skip to content

 • Smith Machine: Allows vertical movement with safety features like locked-in bar paths.

-• Hack Squat Machine: Avoid lower back pain with this plate-loaded machine.
+• Hack Squat Machine: You can avoid lower back pain with this plate-loaded squat machine.

 • Power rack: Though not technically machines, power racks offer adjustable safety bars for safe squats.